Sam Katz (American politician): 2003

 After his close 1999 defeat, Katz was ready for a 2003 rematch with Street.
 Despite a good local economy and some success in bringing development to the city, the mayor was unpopular in many circles due to several corruption scandals which had come to light during the mayor's term.
 None of the scandals were attributed to the mayor personally, but investigations of many in his inner circle (including his brother Milton) were a cause for concern for many residents.
 Katz's 2003 platform went back to the issue of wage and business tax cuts, but also included an anti-corruption platform to take advantage of the atmosphere in the city.

 With Katz running strong, the entire election changed in October, 2003 when a sweep of the mayor's office turned up a listening device.
 The Federal Bureau of Investigation (FBI) admitted that they had planted the device, although the mayor, himself, was not a target of the probe.
 At first, it seemed that the discovery could seriously hurt Street's re-election bid.
 However, Street deftly turned the issue around on his opponent.
 The campaign attacked the FBI for targeting a black mayor in the middle of the campaign.
 Street was able to use the issue to tie Katz to President Bush, who was unpopular in the city.

 The move worked, bringing liberal white voters back into the Democratic camp.
 By election day, Street had opened up an insurmountable lead and won 58% of the vote.
 The race was captured in the documentary film The Shame of a City, by Tigre Hill.

 Post-political career

+In 2007, Katz left the Republican Party and re-registered as an independent, then changed his affiliation to the Democratic Party in 2008.
+Katz was then a registered Republican from 2012 to 2015 before leaving the party again to be an independent.

 Katz was named to the PoliticsPA list of "Sy Snyder's Power 50" list of influential individuals in Pennsylvania politics in 2002 and 2003.
 The Pennsylvania Report named him to the 2003 "The Pennsylvania Report Power 75" list of influential figures in Pennsylvania.

+Personal life

+Katz married Connie Hackel in 1971; they have four children.